ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

-﻿# Operations : How to Add Connection String
+﻿# Operations : How to Add a Connection String

-You can add connection string by using **PutConnectionStringOperation**.
+You can add a connection string by using **PutConnectionStringOperation**.

 ## Syntax